Associate Professor of Linguistics

-Georgia Zellou is assistant Professor of linguistics at UC Davis, where she has taught since 2014.
+Georgia Zellou is Associate Professor of linguistics at UC Davis, where she has taught since 2014.

 She was born in Brooklyn, New York, and also spent part of her childhood years in New Jersey and south Florida.
 Professor Zellou received a bachelor of arts in linguistics and anthropology from the University of Florida, a master of arts in linguistics from Stony Brook University, and a doctorate in linguistics from the University of Colorado at Boulder.
 She was a postdoctoral researcher and lecturer at the University of Pennsylvania from 2012 to 2014.